JiangWeiFanAI/HRSCF/README.md

-Cd to 'wj1671' , run the following scriptto train model.
+Cd to 'wj1671', run the following scriptto train a model.

 ```bash